esmero/archipelago-documentation/docs/citations_bibliographies.md

 2. Select a style or styles from the [Citation Styles Reference table](citation_styles.md).
 3. If language support is needed provide the locale code from the [Citation Locales Reference table](citation_locales.md).
 Otherwise, provide a blank string `''` for the default of `English US` for the locale argument.
 4. Familiarize yourself with the [Citation Schema Reference](citation_schema.md) for structuring a bibliography.
-3. Use the below example as guide to build a bibliography in a Twig Template:
+3. Use the below example as a guide to build a bibliography in a Twig Template:

     !!! example "Twig Bibliography Example"